brianketaren14/Telco-Customer-Churn/README.md

 - Electronic Check users have the highest churn rate at 45.3%.

 ## Model Results
-- Evaluation metric: ROC AUC
+- Evaluation metrics: recall and ROC AUC
-- Best model: SVC with SMOTE
+- Best model: SVC with Bayesian hyperparameter tuning and SMOTETomek sampling
+- Best recall: 84%
-- Best AUC score: 0.74
+- Best ROC AUC score: 0.74
-- The model demonstrates good separation of churn and non-churn cases for this dataset.
+- This model balances churn detection with discrimination ability on the imbalanced test set.

 ## Conclusion
 The analysis shows the strongest churn drivers are contract type, service add-ons, and payment method.
 Customers on month-to-month plans, using fiber optic service, lacking support or security, or paying by electronic check are most likely to churn.